itsthejb/NSURL-QueryDictionary/README.md

 * `-[NSString URLQueryDictionary]` split a valid query string into key/value pairs.
 * `-[NSDictionary URLQueryString]` the reverse of above; create a URL query string from an `NSDictionary` instance.

+Queries with empty values are converted to `NSNull` and vice versa as of v0.0.4.

 ##Version history

+**v0.0.4**

+Added handling for keys with no value, empty value or `NSNull`.

 **v0.0.3**